Solar cycle: Observational history

-The idea of a cyclical solar cycle was first hypothesized by Christian Horrebow based on his regular observations of sunspot made between 1761 and 1776 from the Rundetaarn observatory in Copenhagen, Denmark.
+The idea of a cyclical solar cycle was first hypothesized by Christian Horrebow based on his regular observations of sunspots made between 1761 and 1776 from the Rundetaarn observatory in Copenhagen, Denmark.
 In 1775, Horrebow noted how "it appears that after the course of a certain number of years, the appearance of the Sun repeats itself with respect to the number and size of the spots".
 The solar cycle however would not be clearly identified until 1843 when Samuel Heinrich Schwabe noticed a periodic variation in the average number of sunspots after 17 years of solar observations.
 Schwabe continued to observe the sunspot cycle for another 23 years, until 1867.
 In 1852, Rudolf Wolf designated the first numbered solar cycle to have started in February 1755 based on Schwabe's and other observations.
 Wolf also created a standard sunspot number index, the Wolf number, which continues to be used today.

 Between 1645 and 1715, very few sunspots were observed and recorded.
 This was first noted by Gustav Spörer and was later named the Maunder minimum after the wife-and-husband team Annie S. D. Maunder and Edward Walter Maunder who extensively researched this peculiar interval.

 In the second half of the nineteenth century Richard Carrington and Spörer independently noted the phenomena of sunspots appearing at different heliographic latitudes at different parts of the cycle.
 (See Spörer's law.)
 Alfred Harrison Joy would later describe how the magnitude at which the sunspots are "tilted"—with the leading spot(s) closer to the equator than the trailing spot(s)―grows with the latitude of these regions.
 (See Joy's law.)

 The cycle's physical basis was elucidated by George Ellery Hale and collaborators, who in 1908 showed that sunspots were strongly magnetized (the first detection of magnetic fields beyond the Earth).
-In 1919 they identified a number of patterns which would collectively become known as Hale's law:
+In 1919 they identified a number of patterns that would collectively become known as Hale's law: